ASproson/react-gh-pages/README.md

   },
 ```

-4. Lastly, push all of these changes upto GitHub and then we need to go to the terminal and run the command:
+4. Lastly, push all of these changes upto GitHub, and then go to the terminal and run this command:

 ```npm run deploy```